bratislava/json-schema-xsd-tools/README.md

 # json-schema-xsd-tools

+> 🗄️ archived project - instead of this, we're generating both json-schemas and xsd files from a single source using the code in city account monorepo [forms-shared](https://github.com/bratislava/konto.bratislava.sk/tree/master/forms-shared) section

 Tools capable of using JSON Schema to generate and validate XSD.

 JSON Schema is a vocabulary that allows to annotate and validate JSON documents.